4.8 on

 INSURING YOUR VAN (Bearfoot Theory, Campervan Insurance: A Complete Guide For Vanlife, 2021)

 Check out Bearfoot Theory’s outdoor trip blog for some great info about getting coverage for your camper van.
 We know you put a lot of TLC into your van build and that last thing you’d want to do is lose it all in a crash.
+According to industry guidance from the Insurance Information Institute, RV and camper policies can offer higher liability limits and coverage for personal belongings that standard auto policies may not include, which is worth weighing as you decide how to insure your rig.

 How to Use Van Build Resources Without Getting Overwhelmed